globalnomadllc/AI-Product-Strategist/_posts/2024-12-29-jira-release-notes-generator.md

 ## **How the Jira Release Notes Generator Works**

-This tool uses **Jira exports** or direct **API integration** to fetch issue data, summarizes each issue with OpenAI’s GPT-4, and organizes them into categories like *General Bug Fixes* or *Whiteboard Updates*.
+This tool uses **Jira exports** or direct **API integration** to fetch issue data, summarizes each issue with OpenAI’s GPT-4, and organizes them into categories you define like *Security* or *General Bug Fixes*.
 The result?
 A set of clean, concise, and professionally formatted HTML release notes you can copy-paste into emails, blogs, or documentation.

 ---